Religious Life Vitality Project

 What are sisters saying is the essence of women’s Religious Life in Africa today and into the future?
 What are the key challenges that hinder this essence?
 What are the best practices for ensuring the understanding & living of it, and the communication of this to sisters in formation?

-The research question has been formulated in the hope of offering congregations the understanding needed to make better-informed policies, strategies and decisions about possible future membership or indeed the choice no longer to pursue or accept new vocations:
+Gemma Simmonds leads on this project, and has formulated the research question in the hope of offering congregations the understanding needed to make better-informed policies, strategies and decisions about possible future membership or indeed the choice no longer to pursue or accept new vocations: